stuartherbert/putting-ansible-to-work/preparing-a-computer.md

 Using more than one SSH key can cause problems - not with Ansible, but with SSH itself.
 When you get to over six SSH keys, you might start seeing SSH failing to authenticate against the target computer.
 That's because the OpenSSH client will happily try every SSH key you've told it about using `ssh-add`, and the OpenSSH server will ban you when six keys have failed.

 The way around this is to make sure Ansible knows which key to use for which target computer.
-I'll cover how to do this in [Managing The Inventory](managing-the-inventory.html) towards the end of this book.
+I'll cover how to do this in [Supporting Multiple Target Computers](multiple-target-computers.html) towards the end of this book.

 (Ansible does support logging into target computers via SSH using passwords, but no computer accessible from the Internet should ever allow remote access via passwords.
 All it takes is one weak password, and the box can be cracked.
 It's just not worth it.)